Parmida-Hooshang/File-Organizer/README.md

 #### By Parmida Hooshang

 ### Overview:
 + This simple tool helps you organize all the files in a folder and its subfolders by their last-modified dates.
-After running this program, there will be a folder for each year in which a file has been modified, and in each folder, the files will be seperated into at most five groups: photos, videos, docs, audios, others.
+After running this program, there will be a folder in the destination for each year in which a file has been modified, and in each folder, the files will be separated into at most five groups: photos, videos, docs, audios, and others.
+Note that the original files will remain untouched.

     |Folder|Formats|
     |---|---|